perryb3693/twoge_k8s/README.md

 ***Step 3: Configure Database***

-Next, redploy a database within the Kubernetes Cluster to use within the Twoge Application instead and use ConfigMap and Secrets YAML configurations to pass database configurations to the application.
+Next, redploy a database within the Kubernetes Cluster to use within the Twoge Application instead of AWS RDS, and use ConfigMap and Secrets YAML configurations to pass database configurations to the application.

 Update the docker image with removing the environment variable and push to DockerHub using a new tag (2.0.0).
 ```